 If the coolant reservoir is cracked or leaking, the system may lose coolant every time the engine heats up.
 Eventually, this can cause the engine to overheat.

-Another is to use a hammer and drift to knock out the old plug.
+To replace a leaky freeze plug, use a hammer and drift to knock out the old plug.
 Pounding in on one side of the plug will usually cause it to twist.
 The plug can then be pried out with a large screwdriver.
 Clean the hole, then apply a liberal coating of sealer to the hole and carefully drive in a new replacement plug.
 The plug must go in straight or it may not seal.
-Another option is to install a repair plug that has an expandable rubber grommet to seal the hole.
-You simply place the plug in the hole and tighten the bolt until it seals tight.

-No stop leak will seal a water pump that's losing coolant past the shaft seal.
-Replacement is your only option here.
-But you can save some money on the job by using a remanufactured rather than a new pump.
+No Stop Leak or cooling system sealer product will seal a water pump that is leaking coolant past the shaft seal.
+Replacement is your only option.
+But you can save some money on the job by using a remanufactured water pump rather than a new water pump.

 Replacing a water pump is not too hard a job on most engines, but on some it can be tricky.
-On 2.8L GM V6 engines, for example, the bolts that hold the water pump also hold the timing cover in place.
+On some engines (2.8L GM V6 engines, for example), the bolts that hold the water pump also hold the timing cover in place.
 If you are not careful, the timing cover seal can be broken allowing coolant to leak into the crankcase.
 GM recommends using a special tool (J-29176 or equivalent) to hold the timing cover tight while the pump is being changed.Check the fan clutch because a weak clutch can cause the engine to overheat.

 If your engine has a belt-driven fan with a fan clutch, it is also a good idea to check the fan clutch when replacing the water pump.
 The lifespan of both is about the same, so the fan clutch may also need be replaced.
 If the clutch is leaking silicone fluid, or has any wobble in the bearing, it must be replaced.